Francis Garden (theologian)

 Francis Garden (1810–1884) was a Scottish theologian and religious author.
-When in England he generally served in the Anglican church, but in Scotland he served in the Episcopalian church.
+He was ordained as a priest in the Church of England, with some of his ministry in the Scottish Episcopal Church and in the Anglican church in Rome.

 Early life

-He was born on 10 December 1810, the son of Alexander Garden (b.1786), a Glasgow merchant, and Rebecca, daughter of Robert Menteith, esq., of Carstairs.
-They stayed at 110 Argyll Street.
-After home-tutoring he attended Glasgow University from whence he passed to Trinity College, Cambridge, where he took his degree of B.A. in 1833 and M.A. in 1836.
-In 1833 he obtained the Hulsean prize for an essay on the ‘Advantages accruing from Christianity.’
+Francis Garden was born on 10 December 1810, the son of Alexander Garden (b.
+1786), a Glasgow merchant, and Rebecca, second daughter of Henry Monteith, Esq., of Carstairs.
+After home-tutoring, in 1825 he matriculated at Glasgow University with his younger uncle, Robert Monteith.
+In 1828 both Francis and Robert entered Trinity College, Cambridge, where Francis took his degree of B.A. in 1833 and M.A. in 1836.
+In 1832 he was awarded the Hulsean prize for an essay on ‘The advantages which have resulted from the Christian religion being conveyed in a narrative rather than a didactic form'.

-At Cambridge he belonged to the set of which Richard Chenevix Trench, F. D. Maurice, and John Sterling were among the leaders, whose intimate friendship, together with that of Edmund Lushington and George Stovin Venables, he enjoyed.
+At Cambridge Garden (with Monteith) was elected to the Cambridge Apostles, joining the set of which Richard Chenevix Trench, F. D. Maurice, and John Sterling were among the leaders, whose intimate friendship, together with that of Edmund Lushington and George Stovin Venables, he enjoyed.
 His name occurs frequently in Trench's early letters (Memorials, i.
 118, 182, 186, 236, &c.), and he was Trench's companion in Rome and its environs in January 1835.

 Career

-He was ordained priest in 1836 and originally served briefly in London, before gaining a post as Curate to Sir Herbert Oakeley at Bocking in Essex.
-In 1838–9 he was curate to Julius Charles Hare at Hurstmonceaux in Sussex, succeeding after an interval his friend Sterling.
-There was hardly sufficient sympathy between Garden and Hare for him to stay long as his curate, and he removed in 1839 to the curacy of St James's Church, Piccadilly, from which he became successively the incumbent of Holy Trinity Church, Blackheath Hill (1840–4).
+It is not clear whether Francis Garden had been a member of the Scottish Episcopal Church in Glasgow, or became an Anglican after his arrival in Cambridge.
+He was ordained a deacon, then a priest in 1836 and originally served briefly in London, before gaining a post as curate to the Rev Sir Herbert Oakeley at Bocking in Essex.
+In 1838–9 he was curate to the Rev Julius Charles Hare at Hurstmonceaux in Sussex, succeeding after an interval his friend Sterling.
+There was hardly sufficient sympathy between Garden and Hare for him to stay long as his curate, and he removed in 1839 to the curacy of St James's Church, Piccadilly, then became the incumbent of Holy Trinity Church, Blackheath Hill (1840–4).

-In 1844, following the Disruption of 1843 in the Scottish church and a new religious climate, he returned to Scotland.
-Here he served at St Paul’s Episcopal Chapel, on Carrubber's Close (demolished 1880).
-Despite being small the chapel held 550 persons.
-His final role (1859 until death) was as Sub-Dean of the Chapel Royal at Holyrood Palace (succeeding Dr Wesley) directly serving Queen Victoria.
-In this role he would be given lodgings in or close to the palace.
+On his departure from Blackheath Hill, Garden returned to Scotland for a few years to be assistant incumbent to Charles Terrot, the Bishop of Edinburgh, at St Paul's Episcopal Church, York Place, Edinburgh.
+After leaving Scotland, for the next few years he was associated with St Stephen's Church, Rochester Row, Westminster, and the English Chapel at Rome.

+His final role (1859 until his death) was as Sub-Dean of the Chapels Royal, the Dean being the Bishop of London.
+On the title page of his book 'An Outline of Logic', published in 1867, Garden described himself as 'Sub-Dean of Her Majesty's Chapels Royal; Chaplain to the Household in St James's Palace; and Professor of Mental and Moral Science, Queen's College, London.'